Piyushkhandalkar/Market-Basket-Analyzer-/README.md

     ```

    This command starts the Flask development server, and your application will be accessible at `http://localhost:5000/` in your web browser.

+inside the csv folder there are two script which are used to generate the random csv file for testing purposes.